fneum/data-science-for-esm/data-science-for-esm/BYOC/06_Content.md

 :::
 ::::

-Use the files presented here as the template of your book, as they will reduce your content development time.
+Use the files presented here as the template of your Jupyter Book, as they will reduce your content development time.

+* The `.ipynb` and the `.md` content files are to be located in the root, or a subfolder, of the cloned `data-science-for-esm`, and specified accordingly in the `_toc.yml`[^1].
+* Both the `_config.yml`, as well as the `_toc.yml` are to remain in the root of the `data-science-for-esm` folder.
 * The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` [folder][_images_folder].
-* The `.ipynb` and the `.md` content files are to be located in the root, or a subfolder, of the cloned `data-science-for-esm`, and specified accordingly in the `_toc.yml`[^2].
 <br />
 <br />